higherkindness/mu-scala/docs/src/main/tut/patterns.md

 # Patterns

 So far so good, we haven't seen too much code or implemented any business logic.
-In the previous sections we have seen some protocol definitions with Scala annotations and the generation of IDL files from the Scala definitions.
+In the previous sections we have seen some protocol definitions with Scala annotations and the generation of these definitions from IDL files.
 Finally, in this section, we are going to see how to complete our quickstart example.
 We'll take a look at both sides, the server and the client.

 ## Server